IRS Form 12277 Tips: Application for Withdrawal of Federal Tax Lien

 Supporting Your Lien Withdrawal Request

-For example, if you are stating that withdrawal will facilitate collection of the tax, explain exactly how the lien withdrawal will improve your credit and allow you to pay more towards your tax debt.
+For example, if you are stating that withdrawal will facilitate collection of the tax, explain exactly how the lien withdrawal will improve your credit and allow you to pay more towards your taxes owed.
 If you need more space, you can attach additional sheets, and you should also attach any supporting documentation.

 Submitting Your Form 12277